Bassem-2000/OpenCV-Projects/Virtual video Controller/README.md

 ## Introduction

-This Python project is an interactive drawing application that uses hand gestures to create drawings on the screen.
-It leverages the MediaPipe library for hand tracking and OpenCV for image processing.
-With this application, you can draw various shapes, change colors, and even use an eraser.
+This Python script allows you to control video playback using hand gestures captured by your webcam.
+You can perform various gestures to play/pause the video, adjust the volume, skip forward or backward, and even make the video fullscreen.
+The script uses the MediaPipe and OpenCV libraries to detect hand landmarks and interprets them as gestures to control a video player (e.g., VLC or Windows Media Player).

 ## Features